By Dan Howdle | Monday, February 10th 2020

-BT is arguably the best-known broadband and phone company in the UK.
+BT is still, even in 2020, arguably the best-known broadband and phone company in the UK.
 But does being the biggest mean it's the best?
-BT reckons it does and claims to be the country's most popular broadband provider.
+BT reckons it does and as such still holds the crown as the country's most popular broadband provider.
 Can it live up to its own hype?

 |Broadband||ADSL & fibre|